zachhaitz/karma-electron/README.md

     - For testing a full application, see `electron's` documentation on Selenium and WebDriver
     - https://github.com/electron/electron/blob/v1.3.6/docs/tutorial/using-selenium-and-webdriver.md

+## Breaking changes in 5.0.0
+We have corrected inaccuracies with `file://` behavior from Electron.
+For example:

+- `__filename` is now Karma's `context.html`
+- Relative paths for `require` resolve from Karma's `context.html` directory

+We have transferred support for this to the option `client.loadScriptsViaRequire` which loads scripts via `require` and has the original expected Node.js behavior

+For more information, see https://github.com/twolfson/karma-electron/issues/11

 ## Getting Started
 On a project that has been set up with `karma init` already, install the module via: